 A lot of decisions have been made both before and after that statement.
 Obviously, they were aimed at entering the IMF program.

-The established practice of providing loans by the IMF requires for the authorities to take some certain actions even before the decision on granting a loan is made.
+The established practice of providing loans by the IMF requires for the authorities to take some certain actions even before the decision on granting a loan is made, people also need to make sure they are getting the right loan.
 Apparently, the IMF mission which left in the autumn of 2015 in order to “consider” the issue one more time has made some suggestions concerning those preventing actions.

 Having summarized the experience of receiving the previous credit as well as last year’s reports by the IMF monitoring missions and the recommendations that the fund has continually been giving to our country over the last 6-7 years, we’ll try to highlight the main matters that the IMF might pay special attention to when providing Belarus the loan.